ruionwriting/ubuntu-dev-ops-toolkit/README.md

 Why I use VMware?

-I've simply burn too many cycles with VirtualBox and other free solutions.
-Don't take me wrong there are many good options around but there but I favor, for productivity, easy to use and adopt.
-I've learned over the years to appreciate VMware stability and I don't mind to pay for a license of a software that just works and is predictable.
+I've simply burned too many cycles with VirtualBox and other free solutions.
+Don't take me wrong there are many good options around there but I favour, for productivity, easy to use and adopt.
+I've learned over the years to appreciate VMware stability and I don't mind paying for a license of a software that just works and is predictable.

 ---